 Dedicated Hosting or Shared Hosting: which hosting option meets your needs?

-This is where we draw towards the end of our comparison and to summarize it all, dedicated hosting and shared hosting are both good options based on your requirements.
+This is where we draw towards the end of our comparison.
+To summarize it all, shared hosting vs dedicated server are both excellent options based on your requirements.
 As when it comes to pricing, shared hosting takes a win being cheaper and more affordable.
 It is a perfect plan for those on a budget or for people who are just starting.
 But when we talk about server features, scalability, number of apps being hosted, overall seamlessness, speed, and performance, then dedicated hosting is the clear winner.

 All the features packed into dedicated hosting make it an ideal choice for medium and large-sized businesses that need to host multiple apps and software.
 Medium and large businesses generally have IT teams that can manage dedicated servers.
 Shared hosting is for those who are dipping their toes into cloud hosting and have smaller requirements or just one app/software to host.
 Based on your needs and budget, we hope you can make an informed decision.